 KEEP is one of the premier programs in the Office of Diversity, Equity, and Inclusion.
 The program was developed out of elements of the Silverweed Expository Writing course through a grant from the Silverweed Foundation and an HHMI grant that provided funding to develop a quantitative reasoning course.
 KEEP was piloted during the 2006-07 academic year with a class of 12 scholars.
 That fall, the Board of Trustees approved a fully funded program and, in 2012, doubled the program to include 24 scholars.

-KEEP is a selective program aimed at underrepresented students of color and first-generation college students.
-KEEP scholars represent a broad range of curricular and co-curricular interests and also possess strong academic and social leadership potential.
-KEEP scholars include, but are not limited to, individuals of various backgrounds like, race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, physical and/or mental disability, age, religion, medical condition, veteran status, marital status, or any other characteristic protected by law.
+KEEP is a selective 4-year scholarship program aimed at recruiting, retaining, and insuring the success of underrepresented students of color and first-generation college students.
+KEEP scholars represent a broad range of curricular and co-curricular interests, and they possess strong academic and social leadership potential.
+KEEP scholars come from diverse backgrounds, including, but not limited to, individuals of various racial/ethnic backgrounds, gender identities, abilities, religions, socioeconomic status, etc.